 What is e-Waste?

 We use many electronic devices at home and work now.
-However, disposing of these products improperly can lead to serious problems.
+However, improper disposal can lead to serious problems.
 Hazardous waste can harm people’s health and the Environment.
-We will look at the issues caused by electronic waste, its impact, and how e-recycling can help solve these problems.
+In this session, we will look at electronic waste, discuss its effects, and discuss how e-recycling can help fix these problems.

 Key Highlights